arcus/education_fellows/SQL.md

 <hr><hr>

-The sections that follow will provide an overview of this basic SQL syntax and go into more detail on additional modifications to this basic syntax you can use to .
+The sections that follow will provide an overview of this basic **SQL** syntax and go into detail on additional modifications to this basic syntax that can be used to format the output from your queries.

 **SECTION CONTENTS**